 - Vision is linked to the leader rather than the company itself

-- Heavy focus on the long-term vision may sometimes impact short term goals
+- Heavy focus on the long-term vision may sometimes impact short-term goals

 - Fixation on the leader’s vision may cause the team to lose sight of creative and innovative ideas from others

-Consultative leadership style
+Consultative management style

-While the leader has the authority to make the final decision, they prefer to listen to the viewpoints of every member of their team before acting.
-They ask their people for thoughts, views, and opinions, allowing them to feel involved.
+While the leader has the authority to make the final decision, they prefer to listen to every team member’s viewpoint before acting.
+They ask employees for thoughts, views, and opinions, allowing them to feel involved.

-- Slow in decision making as it is sometimes difficult to arrive at a consensus
+- Slow in decision-making as it is sometimes difficult to arrive at a consensus

-Participative leadership style
+Participative management style